-Ms. Dorn, a seasoned professional with some 30 years experience in the nonprofit field, brings to The Art Therapy Project proven administrative, senior management and development skills honed at the national and the local level.
-A graduate of Tufts University, Martha’s portfolio of non-profit expertise spans local and national organizations, from Lenox Hill Neighborhood House and Interfaith Neighbors to the National Multiple Sclerosis Society.
-Throughout her career, Martha remains committed to delivering the highest quality help to neglected, at risk and marginalized populations in the New York area and beyond.
+Martha Dorn, a seasoned professional with more than 30 years experience in the nonprofit field, brings to The Art Therapy Project proven administrative, senior management and development skills.
+A graduate of Tufts University, Martha’s portfolio of nonprofit expertise spans local and national organizations including Lenox Hill Neighborhood House, Interfaith Neighbors and the National Multiple Sclerosis Society.
+Throughout her career, Martha remains committed to delivering the highest quality support to underserved, at risk and marginalized populations in the New York area and beyond.
 In addition to her development activities and fiscal management responsibilities, Martha manages day-to-day operations and oversees The Art Therapy Project’s marketing and communications strategies.
-She is an avid fan of the New York Times crossword puzzles and the New York Rangers.

 Board of Directors